charMstr/ft_services/srcs/Nginx/README.txt

 srcs_ssh/client_key_pair/ and will need to be adopted on the client side for demo purpose.

-reasons it did not work:
+## SSH CONNEXION: Reasons things did not work in the first place:

 	- if rebuilding the image from zero, therefore recreating new host keys: on the client side, i had to supress the .ssh/known_hosts file.
 		note: you could just suppress the specific host with: